-Maxwell Street is a dynamic and diverse congregation of the Presbyterian Church U.S.A., dedicated to serving its 650 members and downtown neighborhood.
+Maxwell Street is a dynamic and diverse congregation of the Presbyterian Church U.S.A., dedicated to serving its over 500 members and downtown neighborhood.
 Maxwell Street is a place where people – both those whose faith is new and unsure, and those whose faith is already well nurtured – continue to learn about, develop, and deepen their relationship with God.
-Thriving on challenge, committed to inclusivity, social justice, and discipleship, Maxwell Street Presbyterian Church is a community of believers that welcomes all who seek a closer relationship with God.
+Committed to inclusivity, social justice, and discipleship, Maxwell Street Presbyterian Church is a community of believers that welcomes all who seek a closer relationship with God.

 When are worship services?